-As of the June 30, 2014 valuation and later, the updated Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug costs.
-This model effectively begins estimating trend amounts beginning in 2014 and projects out to 2090.
-This model has been adopted by the Society of Actuaries, and has been populated with assumptions that are specific to the State of Alaska.
+For the June 30, 2014 valuations and later, the updated Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug costs.
+This model estimates trend amounts projected out for 80 years.
+The model has been populated with assumptions that are specific to the State of Alaska.
+The model was updated this year to use the newest version and incorporate recent trend survey information, which generated the updated trend rates shown above.